Logo Futurismo

 David Rodrigues | The small church at Fajã dos Cubres

-Dotted with traditional stone houses, Fajã dos Cubres is a perfect example of a typical fajã and photogenic.
+Dotted with traditional stone houses, Fajã dos Cubres is a perfect example of a typical fajã and is photogenic.
 Stroll in the narrow streets of this wonderful place in such an unlikely place.
 Don’t forget to visit the century-old church.

 Álvaro RP | The natural beauty of Poça Simão Dias